+The security and privacy of personal data remains one of MPW's highest priorities.
+We have engaged external cybersecurity experts and are taking steps to prevent a similar event from occurring in the future by implementing additional safeguards and enhanced security measures to better protect the privacy and security of information in our systems.
+We have also reviewed and taken steps to enhance our policies and procedures relating to the security of our systems, as well as our information life cycle management.
 Additionally, in response to the incident, we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
+These services provide you with alerts for 12 months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
-Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in the event that you become a victim of fraud.
+We are also providing you with proactive fraud assistance to help with any questions that you might have or in the event that you become a victim of fraud.
 These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.